 VHF Channel 9

 The last 7 or 8 miles into Carteret can be pretty lumpy.
-Normally this is worse leaving Carteret as you have West winds and strong tide on the shallow seas.
-The period 1 1/2 hours to 1hour before High Water appears to have the least tide.
+Normally this is worse leaving Carteret as you are going into the waves.

 Walk to Barneville